piotrmurach/tty-progressbar/README.md

 ### 2.5 width=

 You can set how many terminal columns will the `:bar` actually span excluding any other tokens and/or text.

-For example if you need the bar to be always 20 columns wide do:
+For example, if you need the bar to be always 20 columns wide do:

 ```ruby
 bar.width = 20
 ```

-or with configuration options:
+Or with configuration options:

 ```ruby
 bar = TTY::ProgressBar.new("[:bar]", width: 20)